AdobeDocs/commerce-operations.en/help/performance/configuration.md

 ---
-group: performance-best-practices
-title: Configuration best practices
+title: Configuration Best Practices
-functional_areas:
-  - Configuration
-  - System
-  - Setup
+description: Optimize the response time of your Adobe Commerce or Magento Open Source deployment using these best practices.
 ---

+# Configuration best practices

-Magento provides many settings and tools that you can use to improve response time on the pages as well as provide higher throughput.
+Commerceo provides many settings and tools that you can use to improve response time on the pages as well as provide higher throughput.

 ## Cron Jobs